yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareContact-intro.md

 - **context** Optional link to an encounter resource.
 A use case has been identified where it would be useful to link the contact back to a Hospital Encounter record for when a discharge assessment is requested.

 - **requester** Optionally provide the Organization, Organisational Team or Practitioner making the contact.
+The data provider will need to consider the usefulness of sharing this information and any condider and confidentiality implications.

 ### **Discouraged or Removed fields**
 The following fields have also been removed as they do not capture data relevant to a Social Care Contact.